NEW: The body of Aaden Moreno has been found in the Connecticut River

 The mother said she would bring the child to Middletown Police Department.
 Several hours later, Oyola called to say that she was at the police department and had the child, the document says.

-On June 29, a judge denied the application, according to a court form obtained by CNN.
+On June 29, a judge denied a restraining order application, according to a court form obtained by CNN.
 No specific reason for the denial was included.

 In the application for a restraining order, Oyola wrote, “I feel that he is a danger to my child and me. … He wanted to give up all rights to his child.
 Tells the baby this everyday multiple times a day.”